START HERE: where art meets psychology and creativity can thrive

 This is what Create Me Free is about.
 Shorter summary here.

 Welcome to Create Me Free where I share all of my deep research into and musings about the complex relationship between art and psychology.
-I am working to break down the binary tropes that exist of the “tortured genius” who “suffers for their art” and the idea that art is alwys therapeutic and instead navigate the grey area (or rainbow spectrum) between those two sometimes-truths.
+I am working to break down the binary tropes that exist of the “tortured genius” who “suffers for their art” and the idea that art is always therapeutic and instead navigate the grey area (or rainbow spectrum) between those two sometimes-truths.

 While I honor art as therapy and the benefits of creativity, I also look at the times when creativity exacerbates mental health symptoms.
 Specifically, I really dig into the ways that our mental health symptoms can impact our creative process, content, productivity, medium choice, self-perception, and businesses/finances.